nalinahuja/qcd/README.md

 #### Remember Directory
 <p align="justify">
 The remember flag adds a symbolic link to QCDs lookup file that corresponds to the present working directory.
-The user can opt to include a valid path ahead of the remember flag to add a specific path to the lookup file where the linkage name is automatically derived by QCD as the last directory in the path.
-To set a custom linkage name, the user can include an alias ahead of the path.
+The user can opt to include a valid path ahead of the remember flag to add a specific path to the lookup file where the linkage name is automatically identified as the last directory in the path by QCD.
+To set a custom linkage name, the user can include an optional alias ahead of the path.
 </p>

 ```bash